 Two wilderness areas are nestled in Pinedale's mountain ranges - the Bridger Wilderness and the Gros Ventre Wilderness.
 The Bridger Wilderness boasts the highest mountain in Wyoming, namely, Gannett Peak at 13,804 feet.
 These wilderness areas, along with the rest of the Bridger Teton National Forest, offer nature at her pristine best - Seek your adventure but remember to tread lightly.

-Of the animals, deer and antelope outnumber the residents by 10 fold and are seen year round.
-Elk, mule deer, antelope, wolves, moose, grizzly, black bear, big horn sheep and many other wildlife species call Pinedale's mountains home.
+Of the wildlife, deer and antelope outnumber the residents by 10 fold and are seen year round.
+Elk, wolves, moose, grizzly, black bear, big horn sheep and many other wildlife species call our Pinedale mountains home.